b1rdfr0st/Up-To-Date-Leech-Mirror-Groups/README.md

 - **Fast & Efficient:** Uses asynchronous requests for rapid data collection.
 - **Real-Time Writing:** New unique links are appended to the output file as soon as they are found.
 - **Persistent Storage:** All unique links are stored in [`unique_leech_mirror_links.txt`](unique_leech_mirror_links.txt) and updated with each run.
+- **Telegram Notifications:** Automatically sends daily updates to Telegram channel with formatted links and project information.
 - **Open Source:** Licensed under GPLv3.

 ## How It Works